jpruiz114/widgets/BlogPost/README.md

 * List the current dependencies
 * Install & update dependencies

-The shell scripts for **Composer** allow to:

-* Download the phar file
-* Install the dependencies
-* Update the dependencies

 The shell scripts for **git** allow to:

 * Push the current changes to the repo with a custom or generic comment.

-The shell scripts for **recess** allow to:

-* Compile the less files for the bootstrap tokenizer
-* See the current less compiler version

 ## Accessibility Evaluation